The Easiest Eco-Friendly, Under-$20 Swap I’ve Made in My Home

 From food storage bags to straws, I’m always excited to discover and try reusable products that help reduce waste and/or toxins in my home.
 Some swaps are more difficult to make than others, though.
 Reusable alternatives often require additional cleaning and maintenance and can cost more upfront than disposable options.
 But that’s not the case when it comes to ditching dryer sheets.
 The easiest, no-brainer reusable product I’ve purchased in the last couple of years?
 Wool dryer balls.

-Wool dryer balls help keep your clothes soft and reduce static and wrinkles, but unlike most dryer sheets, wool dryer balls made from 100-percent wool do not contain synthetic ingredients.
+Wool dryer balls help keep your clothes soft and reduce static and wrinkles, but unlike most dryer sheets, wool dryer balls made from 100-percent wool do not contain synthetic ingredients or built-in fragrance.
 The balls also help “fluff” clothes better, meaning they can reduce drying time by up to 25 percent and cut down on the time you have to run your dryer.
 For small or medium loads, use three balls, and for large loads, use five to six balls at a time.
 Most wool dryer balls claim to last for at least 1,000 drying cycles, so you can reuse them for at least two to four years.